Repsol to sue Bridas over YPF shale deal

-MADRID, Jan 4 (Reuters) - Spain’s Repsol said it will take legal action against Bridas International over the Argentine company’s deal to develop shale resources with local state-controlled energy firm YPF.
+MADRID (Reuters) - Spain’s Repsol (REP.MC) said it will take legal action against Bridas International over the Argentine company’s deal to develop shale resources with local state-controlled energy firm YPF (YPFD.BA).

 Repsol has threatened to launch legal action against any company that partners with YPF after Argentina seized control of the Spanish company’s majority stake in the energy firm last April.